StoneVerve/Shamir/README.md

 # Shamir
-Small Python use to fragment a key in multiple shards
+Small program Python use to fragment a key in multiple shards